KU Researchers Land Grant to Support Children's Families When Removed From Parents' Homes

 This five-year, $2.5 million grant to KU is one of only five awards from the U.S. Department of Health and Human Services’ Administration for Children and Families Children’s Bureau.
 The grant will focus on improving stability and well-being for children removed from their homes by supporting placement with a family member or a person with whom they have a close relationship, such as relatives or kin.
 The goal is to promote shared parenting principles that guide kin caregivers, foster parents, staff, courts and other professionals in working supportively with parents and families of origin while their children are in foster care.

 “If a child has to be placed in foster care, being in a situation where their relatives or kin is involved is very beneficial for their physical, social and emotional health.
-Unfortunately, that often doesn’t happen,” said Becci Akin, association professor of social welfare at KU.
+Unfortunately, that often doesn’t happen,” said Becci Akin, associate professor of social welfare at KU.

 Akin will serve as the principal investigator and project director of the grant, leading implementation of the work, along with co-director Amanda Brown, associate researcher in the KU School of Social Welfare.